A Buyer’s Guide to Cocoa at The Prepared Pantry

 - The cocoa butter.
 The amount of cocoa butter in cocoa really matters.
 Cocoa butter mellows the harsh edge found in untempered cocoa beans.
 It adds richness and mouth feel.

 Ramstadt Breda Medium Dark Cocoa.
 This Dutch cocoa is rich and dark.
-It has a cocoa butter content of 16/18 compared to 8/10 for most store brands and 22/24 for Ramstadt Rich Dark and Becolade.
+It has a cocoa butter content of 16/18 compared to 8/10 for most store brands and 22/24 for Ramstadt Rich Dark and Belcolade.
 It has a warm, deep, chocolaty flavor without being overpowering.

 Ramstadt Breda Rich Dark Cocoa.
-This Dutch cocoa has a cocoa butter content of 22/24 as does the Becolade cocoa.
+This Dutch cocoa has a cocoa butter content of 22/24 as does the Belcolade cocoa.
 It is our most popular cocoa.
 It has an intense chocolate flavor but is mellow with no harshness.
 Using this in baking is like adding solid chocolate to your recipe.

 Belcolade Real Belgium Chocolate Cocoa Powder.
 This is a premium 22/24 Dutch cocoa and is our favorite for baking.
 For me, this is an incredible cocoa.
 It is as rich and dark as our Ramstadt Breda cocoa but I find the flavor very complex.